Florida Documentary Stamp Tax

 • Will the grantee, or someone acting on behalf of the grantee, give anything of value for the property interest transferred?

-• Was the property interest transferred in lieu of a debt payment or did the grantee forgive a debt because of the property interest received?
+• Was the property interest transferred in lieu of a debt payment, or did the grantee forgive a debt because of the property interest received?

 Examples of Documents Subject to Tax